 We use joining

-that and herouse
+words like but so

 to join sentences

+together

-Because tells us the reason A В I was late for school it is cold today.
-I am wearing a jersey hogouso I woke up late.
+Because tells us the reason A because tens as the reason B I was late for school it is cold today.
+I am wearing a jersey haaaaa I woke up late.
 The boy was frightened because he teaches me how to spell.
 I like my teacher he was being bullied.
-But shows us the contrast I like watching TV But shows us the contrast I have never been to a farm.
+But shows us the contrast I like watching TV Dat shows as the contrast I have never been to a farm.
 I have been to a big city I don't like video games.
 I wanted to stop him bullying me but he forgot his socks.
 He packed his soccer boots I was afraid of him.
-So that tells us the purpose I did my homework everyday So that tells us the purpose I did not miss the bus.
+So that tells us the purpose I did my homework everyday So that tells as the purpose I did not miss the bus.
 I woke up early I would pass grade 4.
 I trained everyday so that I could leave as soon as the bell rang.
 I packed my bag I would be selected for the team.